Kudat: Post-war

 After World War II, Kudat received little attention from the rest of British North Borneo, having long been eclipsed by the rapid growth of Sandakan and Kota Kinabalu (then known as Jesselton).
-Further exacerbating Kudat's isolation was the fact that it was only accessible by sea until a road was built in the 1960s linking Kudat with Kota Kinabalu.
+Further exacerbating Kudat's isolation was that it was only accessible by sea until a road was built in the 1960s linking Kudat with Kota Kinabalu.
 Locals concentrated largely on the coconut and seafood industries until the 1990s, when small numbers of visitors began coming to Kudat to experience traditional Rungus culture.

 In the early 2000s, Kudat underwent a period of rapid development.
 A raft of projects gave Kudat several new hotels, a sports centre, the Sidek Esplanade and a new road linking the town with the Pan-Borneo Highway.
 Additionally, the existing nine-hole course at the Kudat Golf Club was extended to a full 18 holes over 6080m.
 Today, the old nine-hole course is known as the 'second nines' while the newer nine-hole course is referred to as the 'first nines'.